anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 b: [1]
 ```

 We see that `a` was updated without modifying `b`, as we wanted.
-The `copy` function created a new list holding the same references as the original list, so that when we modified position 0 in `a`, it was a difference list from the value referred to by `b`.
+The `copy` function created a new list holding the same references as the original list, so that when we modified position 0 in `a`, it was a different list from the value referred to by `b`.

 >Try modifying example 6 to output the identifiers of the values referred to by variables `a` and `b`.
 Draw a diagram like figure 5 to show how the references are related.

-For this simple case, where the list contained simple numbers, the single call to `copy` was sufficient.
+For this simple case, where the list contained basic numbers, the single call to `copy` was sufficient.
 But keep in mind that the contents of a list are themselves references, and the `copy` function doesn't make a new value for each of those references when they are copied into the new list.
 So while the list returned from `copy` is a different list, all the references it contains are shared with the original list.
 We call a copy that works like this a _shallow copy_.

 Just as happened with the references to `a` and `b` in example 2, this can lead to unanticipated outcomes if we expected the values to be distinct in each list.

-Sometimes we have to do additional work to ensure that the values after a copy are set up as we would like.
-We call a copy that does more that just copying the references a _deep copy_.
-Deep copies are more expensive than shallow copies both from the standpoint of the time to perform the copy, and the amount of memory used after the copy, but if we need to completely separate values, making a deep copy might be unavoidable!
+Sometimes we do extra work to ensure that the values after a copy are _not_ the same references as those in the original list.
+We call such a copy a _deep copy_.
+Deep copies are more expensive than shallow copies both from the standpoint of the time to perform the copy, and the amount of memory used after the copy, but if we need to completely separate the original and new values, making a deep copy might be unavoidable!

 >What if position 0 in `a` had itself held a reference to a list, such as `a = [[1]]`?
 Think about how we might write code to perform a deep copy so that `b[0]` does not refer to the same list as `a[0]`.
 Draw a diagram to help confirm your understanding, and use the `id` function to check your implementation.